stephenmg12/yapeal/lib/Yapeal/docs/WhyMonolog.md

 ### PSR-3 ###

-A new standard for PHP logging has emerged called [PSR-3].
-Like most of the [Php-Fig] standards it seems to be well thought out and of practical use as well which is NOT always true with many standards you find.
+A new standard for PHP logging has emerged called [PSR-3][3].
+Like most of the [Php-Fig][4] standards it seems to be well thought out and of practical use as well which is NOT always true with many standards you find.
 The nice thing about it is that any programmer can basically do their own thing as long as they use the interface included in the standard.
-Someone has even prototyped a [wrapper around log4php][1] to make it work as a PSR-3 logger.
+Someone has even prototyped a [wrapper around log4php][5] to make it work as a PSR-3 logger.
 I only found this today and it still does NOT solve the two configuration files issue but anyone else that is using log4php might find it useful.